EduardoLima07/Uphold/README.md

 ### DataBase `Postgres`

-In this folder there is a backup db where the transactions will be stored.
+In this folder there is a backup db where all the data will be stored.